E-LeLuan/Duncans_Grant/README.md

 So, both of these files contain data from the same participant.

 ## Fix_Align
+FixAlign.R (v 0.92) – R code for the correction of vertical locations and the removal of outliers and ambiguous fixations in reading experiments.
+Cohen (2013), Behavior Research Methods.

 Andrew Cohen's programme consists of a function which aligns fixations using regression lines calculated for each line of text.